kylasweb/FairForge/README.md

 No environment variables required for basic functionality.
 The application uses:
 - ZAI Web Dev SDK for AI generation
-- Puter.js for cloud storage (loaded dynamically)
+- FaairgoAI for cloud storage (loaded dynamically)

 ### Customization